voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 ### traceability/valid-annotation-format

-Description: Validates that all traceability annotations (`@story`, `@req`) follow the correct JSDoc or inline comment format.
+Description: Validates that all traceability annotations (`@supports` as the preferred form for new code, plus legacy `@story` and `@req`) follow the correct JSDoc or inline comment format.
 When run with `--fix`, the rule limits changes to safe `@story` path suffix normalization only—for example, adding `.md` when the path ends with `.story`, or adding `.story.md` when the base path has no extension—using targeted replacements implemented in the `getFixedStoryPath` and `reportInvalidStoryFormatWithFix` helpers.
 It does not change directories, infer new story names, or modify any surrounding comment text or whitespace, in line with Story 008.0.
 Selective disabling of this suffix-normalization auto-fix behavior is available via the `autoFix` option, which defaults to `true` for backward compatibility.

 Options: